 You see, our oral microbiome is the gatekeeper of our gut (where 80% of our immune system resides) and the first line of defense against unwelcome microbial guests coming into our body.

 Made up of nearly 800 species of bacteria residing in our mouth, throat, nose, and ears, this special ecosystem filters everything we ingest or inhale, and considering that we swallow close to one trillion bacteria each day (6 million alone in a vegan diet!1), keeping this mighty microbiome in tip top shape definitely does a body good!

-Well, probiotics in our mouth can travel around our oral cavity to crowd out bad guy bacteria that can settle in and cause ear, nose, throat, sinus, and upper respiratory issues.
-Some beneficial bacteria even produce antimicrobial proteins that can destroy inhospitable microbes before they have a chance to make our oral environment their home.
+Well, good bacteria in our mouth can travel around our oral cavity to crowd out bad guy bacteria that can settle in and cause ear, nose, throat, sinus, and upper respiratory issues.
+Some beneficial bacteria even support the production of antimicrobial proteins that can destroy inhospitable microbes before they have a chance to make our oral environment their home.